 Georgetown real estate is some of the most expensive in South Carolina, although Georgetown house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Georgetown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Georgetown is a city of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Georgetown who work in management occupations (19.48%), sales jobs (12.45%), and office and administrative support (11.84%).
+Unlike some cities, Georgetown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Georgetown are a mix of both white- and blue-collar jobs.
+Overall, Georgetown is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Georgetown who work in maintenance occupations (13.16%), sales jobs (9.49%), and healthcare (7.78%).

 Georgetown is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Georgetown in 2010 was $18,902, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,608 for a family of four.
-However, Georgetown contains both very wealthy and poor people as well.
+The per capita income in Georgetown in 2018 was $21,243, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,972 for a family of four.

 Georgetown is an extremely ethnically-diverse city.
 The people who call Georgetown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Georgetown residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Georgetown include Irish, German, French, and Scottish.
+The greatest number of Georgetown residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Georgetown include Irish, German, English, French, and European.

 The most common language spoken in Georgetown is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Polish.